catpea/signalcraft/README.md

 ### Urgent!

-- Configure Drag Window (requires removal of unused properties and simplification)
 - Configure Connect Ports (requires removal of unused properties and simplification)
+- Investigate container as the key mechanism in Context control

 ### Main

+- Drag Cable at any point to take over XY of destination?

 - Node Property Editor (YAML First)